zammad/zammad-documentation/appendix/backup-and-restore.rst

  cd /opt/zammad/contrib/backup
  ./zammad_backup.sh

-..
-Note:: Please note that you should run the cronjob as User ``zammad`` (ensure this user can write to the backup-directory).
+.. note:: Please note that you should run the cronjob as User ``zammad`` (ensure this user can write to the backup-directory).
 If you're using the root user, you might want to consider the following issues `"Permission issue for Backup" <https://github.com/zammad/zammad/issues/2508>`_ and `"Backup script asks for password" <https://github.com/zammad/zammad/issues/2705>`_.

-..
-Warning:: If you plan on migrating your Zammad-Installation to another system, ensure to stop Zammad before creating a Backup.
+.. warning:: If you plan on migrating your Zammad-Installation to another system, ensure to stop Zammad before creating a Backup.
 Other wise, data might change!
   You can do this with: ``systemctl disable zammad && systemctl stop zammad``